airswap/airswap-about/technology/last-look.md

 **Protocol Features**

-* Takers can see quotes without connecting a wallet, and quotes update in realtime
+* Takers can see quotes without connecting a wallet, and quotes update in realtime.
-* Takers don't submit or spend gas on transactions, the maker does instead
+* Takers don't submit or spend gas on transactions, the maker does instead.
-* Better prices from makers since their prices are not locked into an expiry
+* Better prices from makers since their prices are not locked into an expiry.

 There is a possibility the maker declines the order because the market has moved, but they're generally amenable to small fluctuations to maintain a good trading relationship with the taker.